microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 // Update the TaskList on the service. await client.UpdateTaskList(taskList);
 ```
-## Get all existing TaskLists and print out information about each TaskList.
+## Get all existing TaskLists and print out information about each [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/).
+This example uses the [GetTaskListSummaries](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-GetTaskListSummaries%28%29/) and [QueryTaskList](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-QueryTaskList%28System-Guid%29/) methods print out information about running [TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/) instances.

 ```csharp
 var summaries = await client.GetTaskListSummaries();
 foreach (var summary in summaries)